abdulmubeen/campus-link/README.md

 - [x] Added form validation to the Login Page
 - [x] Added GSAP Animation to the SignIn Button
 - [x] Added comment functionality for the post
+- [x] Made the navigation responsive
+- [x] Added functionality to send a message in the Message Page
+- [x] Added user interaction using keyframes in the Resource Page

 ### Munish Patel